WithLithum/ArrestManagerPlus/README.md

 >                                                                                                 -- Albo1125

 Please, respect the license - even copying a smaller part directly from this project **is propagating (in GPLv3)**.
 This means that copyleft **applies to any part of code, whether it's small or big**.

+## Contributions

+You will need to fork this repository, commit your changes and make merge request.

 ## Building